 The Appeals Administrator will receive the UAB's written report and will retain the discretion to amend, uphold, or reverse the original final decision.
-The complainant and the respondent will receive written notification of the appeals outcome.
+The reporting party and the responding party will receive written notification of the appeals outcome.

 Records Retention: Documents generated from the SEP will be retained pursuant to the rules in section 16.3.
 Brandeis is required by law to provide statistics and narrative information about certain confidential information.
 Personally identifiable information will be removed from such communications whenever possible.
 Note: Any records or other evidence retained by the University may be subject to production by court order.